How to Coupon Like a Pro for Beginners

 I cannot stress this enough.
-Many coupons state “Limit of 4 like coupons in same shopping trip” which means you cannot use more than four of the exact same coupon.
+Many coupons state “Limit of four like coupons in same shopping trip” which means you cannot use more than four of the exact same coupon.
 A shopping trip, according to many stores, means that you have shopped and then left the building completely.

 Most coupons state a size restriction.
 Toothpaste, for example, usually says it is good on “4 oz or larger."
 Or the coupon will state “Excludes trial size."
-Sometimes coupons will be off of two of the same product, such as $1.00 off of 2 boxes of pasta.
+Sometimes coupons will be off of two of the same product, such as $1.00 off of two boxes of pasta.
 If you do not read the fine print, you run the risk of being embarrassed at the checkout, being rejected, or committing fraud, which is punishable by law.

 - Stacking coupons